Delia Derbyshire: Honours

 On 20 November 2017, Derbyshire was awarded a posthumous honorary doctorate for her notable contributions to electronic music, by Coventry University, who also erected a plaque honouring Derbyshire, on their Ellen Terry Building.
 Adjacent to it is a mural depicting Derbyshire.
-There is a permanent display dedicated to Delia at the Coventry Music Museum.
+There is a permanent display dedicated to Derbyshire at the Coventry Music Museum.

 In 2022, Coventry University announced that it would name its new flagship Faculty of Arts and Humanities building after Derbyshire.
 The Delia Derbyshire building was officially opened in May 2024.